NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/nobody.md

-In the model example below. we have a campfire in the middle, 10 tents, and 10 campers.
+In the model example below, we have a campfire in the middle, 10 tents, and 10 campers.
 When the go button is clicked, each camper moves around randomly.
 As long as an agent's `my-tent` variable is set to `nobody`, they keep moving around.
-In other words, the tents are randomly claimed by the campers.
+In other words, the campers claim the tents randomly.